Bachelor Nation's Jordan Kimball Is Engaged to Christina Creedon - E! Online

 Bachelor Nation's Jordan Kimball found paradise with his new fiancée Christina Creedon.

 The model took to Instagram to share the good news with his followers.
+He also posted a collage of romantic portraits of the engagement, which were taken by photographer Bailey Hart.

 "I would bend my knee a million times to stand by you.
 This ring represents how much I love and listen to you, #jamesallenpartner I selected every detail while smiling and nervously envisioning this moment," he shared.
 "I can't express how lucky I am and just how deeply I've fallen in love with you Christina.
 I could cry thinking about how happy you make me.
-I promise to love, nurture and to protect you as long as my heart beats here on earth.
-I hope that even beyond this life you'll remember this love.
+I promise to love, nurture and to protect you as long as my heart beats here on earth."

+He closed, "I hope that even beyond this life you'll remember this love.
 I can't imagine life without you anymore.
 Your voice, smile and presence are forged into my picture of the future forever.
 You're absolutely precious and I want to bring all of your dreams to life."

 He added that the "process that @jamesallenrings offers combined my excitement with my creativity and allowed me to design an engagement ring of thoughtfulness and great detail from the band to the diamond," also sharing that he included an inscription "Miss Kimball" on the band which made him "burst with joy."